 This page lists:

-(2) popular series that have a lot of books written at this level
+(2) popular series that have a lot of books written at level G /12

-(3) individual books at this level (with links to buy on Amazon)
+(3) individual early reader books that are written at this level (with links to buy on Amazon)

 Finding a good series is a GREAT way to get kids reading.
 Read a few of the books to get them hooked...and the kids will keep coming back for more and more!
 Here are a few of our favorite series that have level G/12 books.
 Note that as an Amazon Associate, we earn from qualifying purchases.